unicorn-fail/dreditor/CONTRIBUTING.md

 # Contributing

 ## Important notes
-Please don't edit files in the `dist` subdirectory as they are generated via Grunt.
-You'll find source code in the `src` subdirectory!
+You'll find source code in the `src` subdirectory.
+When `grunt`-ing this project, it will generate an additional `build` and possible a `release` directory.
+These are both added to `.gitignore` and should not be included with any pull requests.

 ### Code style
 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**